cersonsky-lab/cbe710-notes/_sources/lecture_files/Lecture3.md

 {cite:ts}`chandler_introduction_1987`, Chapter 3.1-3.4

-## Topics in this lecture
+## Goals for today's lecture

--   Example of microcanonical ensemble
+- Derive a physical observable in the context of the microcanonical ensemble.

--   Stirling's approximation
+- Understand and apply Stirling's approximation from last lecture.

--   Canonical partition function

-## Application of the microcanonical ensemble: two-state system
+## Problem Statement

 In the last lecture, we introduced the concept of the microcanonical ensemble, which we defined as the set of all possible microstates